SteveFortune/ocmock-block-tests/README.md

     - `Strange Types`, which tests these features out with all sorts of strange block signatures,
     - A sample application taken from [BetweenKit](https://github.com/ice3-software/between-kit), which aims to demonstrate how this feature might be used in the real world.

-- All tests pass on the following:
+- All tests have passed on the following:

     - iPhone 6, iOS 8.3
     - iPad Mini, iOS 8.1